 1From Epping Aquatic Centre

 The walk from Epping Pool to Terrys Creek falls would have to be my favourite bushwalk in summer!
 The entrance is just before the main carpark in Dence park, down the service road to the pools.
-We usually park in the smaller carpark, to the right of the Creative Centre before this service road.
-The path can be found on the right hand side about half way down the service road.
+We usually park in the smaller carpark, to the right of the Creative Centre, before this service road.
+The path can be found on the right hand side, about half way down the service road.
 And now is fashioned with a lovely entrance sign.
 You DO NOT enter the pool to access the walk.

-From here to the falls is about 500m one way.
+From here to the falls, the walk is about 500m one way.
 It’s a well shaded path and even on a hot day, it feels a lot cooler and when you emerge back on the road again.

-There are rock stairs to start with and you will need to hold your little ones hand.
+There are now proper stairs to start with, which are a lot more manageable than the old stairs cut into the rock.
 This walk is not pram friendly.
 The path can be narrow in parts and there are a few rocks to walk over.

 The path takes you behind the fence for the baby pool and over a small creek.

 Now unlike the entrance from Vimeira Reserve, we couldn’t get the map to really match the track.
 But basically all you need to remember is to go left after crossing the creek and then left again at a path marker (on the corner of the pool fence).
-You then follow the track next to Terrys Creek until you come to the bottom of the falls.
+You then follow the track (with Terrys Creek on your left) until you come to the bottom of the falls.
 You DO NOT need to cross the creek (unless you want to go to Browns Waterhole instead!).

-Next to where the path comes out at the bottom of the falls, is another path up cut into rocks that takes you to the top of the falls (going left/ south).
+Next to where the path comes out at the bottom of the falls, is another path up that’s cut into rocks and takes you to the top of the falls (going left/ south).

 And then this is the path to Vimiera Reserve.